Coronavirus Lockdown Sends Migrant Workers On A Long And Risky Trip Home

 "There's been a lot of fanfare about bringing back Indians stranded abroad — a few relatively well-off people," Ghosh told NPR.
 "But these migrant workers, they have to go very, very long distances.
 They're not just vulnerable to hunger.
 They're also vulnerable to many diseases."

-On Saturday, authorities in India's most populous state, Uttar Pradesh (population 200+ million) announced a humanitarian gesture: They would dispatch 1,000 buses to ferry these migrant workers home.
+On Saturday, authorities in India's most populous state, Uttar Pradesh (population 200-plus million), announced a humanitarian gesture: The state would dispatch 1,000 buses to ferry these migrant workers home.
 Within hours, hundreds of thousands of people packed into Delhi's Anand Vihar bus station.

 Police beat them with long sticks, trying to keep order.
 There was no social distancing.